Koredotcom/docs/docs/xo/apis/automation/get-faqs-from-knowledge-task-V2.md

   <tr>
    <td><strong>offset</strong>
    </td>
    <td>The number of records to be skipped.
-The default count is set 0.
+The default count is set to 0.
    </td>
    <td>Optional
    </td>